minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 Entering all information about the Wireguard VPN Client into a mobile phone is particularly cumbersome.
 A nice feature of the mobile Wireguard apps is that they can import the full configuration for a tunnel through a QR code format.

-To do that you need to install the `qrencode` package on your regular computer with Linux and Wireguard VPN client installed as we explained previously on [Client Configuration Linux](#client-configuration-linux) section:
+To do that you need to install the `"qrencode"` package on your regular computer with Linux and Wireguard VPN client installed as we explained previously in the [Client Configuration Linux](#client-configuration-linux) section:

   ```sh
   $ sudo apt install qrencode
   ```

-Now, you can convert the "wg0.conf" file to a QR code like so.
+Now, you can convert the `"wg0.conf"` file to a QR code like so.

 * Change to root user to create a temporary root session